jameshenegan/synthesize-me/readme.md

 In general, this work will go in `synthesize_me/generate_dd_obs`.

 Think about what other summary statistics we should add to the `dd_obs`.

+### Improve the `compare` sub-module

+We should add a check to make sure that each column was actually synthesized.
+For example, in the past, we had tried to synthesize some integers and the synthesization process didn't actually work.